SaintRyoh/rabbithole/README.md

 ### Automated Installer (Recommended)

 The automated installer will not only install all of the dependencies, but it will copy all custom Rabbithole configurations (picom, rofi, etc.) to their appropriate locations.
 If you already have a copy of Rabbithole installed, the installer will not delete your settings.lua.
 So if you messed up your installation, you should _rm -rf ~/.config/awesome_ before proceeding.
+**Note:** Running the automated installer means you can skip the rest of the tutorial.
+Dive straight into selecting Rabbithole from your login screen and boot it up!

 ```shell
 git clone https://github.com/SaintRyoh/rabbithole && cd rabbithole && git submodule update --init